 Online-only lender Better.com does not charge loan origination fees.
 Even the standard 1 percent fee will add $2,000 to the cost of a $200,000 loan.
 So skipping this fee could enhance your savings when you close your refinance loan.

-Better.com has straight refinance loans, but you couldn’t use this lender to borrow against your equity, either through a line of credit or a second mortgage loan.
+Better.com has straight refinance loans, but you couldn’t use this lender to secure a second mortgage loan.

-Of course, Better has set up its entire process to avoid the need for office visits.
 You can get customer support 24/7, and navigating this lender’s site should be simple for anyone.
 Just click “get started” and answer some questions.
+You can get a quick pre-approval for your mortgage refinance completely online.

-Your interaction with the site could lead you to a fixed or adjustable-rate refinance loan, an FHA-backed mortgage refinance, or even a new Jumbo loan.
-Better.com is not authorized for VA lending or USDA-backed loans.
+Your interaction with the site could lead you to a fixed or adjustable-rate refinance loan, a VA loan, an FHA-backed mortgage refinance, or even a new Jumbo loan.
+Better.com is not authorized for USDA-backed loans.

 LoanDepot’s market share has grown steadily over the past 10 years, partly because this direct lender has flexible refinance loans.